elmware/elmware-sdk/docs/methods.rst

 ``Output``

-{‘file_link’:str}
+str or bool

-file_link - This is a url that can be used to download the file.
+ This returns a url that can be used to download the file.
 It requires no authentication, but the link is only valid for 100 seconds.
 It can be downloaded locally, or passed to the user.
+It returns False if the link doesn't exist.